 - Inconsistent attendance to regular obligations, including those involving family, school, or work

 - Continuing to use cocaine despite obvious social and behavioral issues that are attached to the drug abuse

 A person who is struggling with addiction involving cocaine may pay less attention to their personal hygiene as well.
 Unemployment, financial strain, interpersonal relationship issues, and homelessness are potential side effects of cocaine addiction.

-Addiction is a brain disease that has a long reach into many parts of a person’s life; fortunately, it can be treated with specialized care.
+Addiction is a brain disease that has a long reach into many parts of a person’s life and mental health; fortunately, it can be treated with specialized care.

 Getting Help for Cocaine Addiction